NeginJahedi/NeginJahedi/README.md

 ## 🛠️ **Electronics & Embedded Systems Skills**

 - PCB Design using Altium Designer
+- Circuit Design and Analysis using pspice, orcad, Cadence.
 - Experience building a Bluetooth speaker (from schematic to PCB)
 - Knowledge of working with microcontrollers
 - Proficient in reading datasheets and technical documentations